dcarpintero/machine-learning/Diffusion-Models.md

 - The encoder takes the input data and progressively downsamples it into an embedding by applying convolutional layers.
 - After encoding the input data, the diffusion steps are applied to gradually introduce noise.
-- Then, the decoder takes this diffused representation and aims at predicting (and removing) the noise.
-The decoder consists of upsampling layers that progressively increase the spatial dimensions while also taking further information in form of time embeddings (related to the timestep and noise level) and context embeddings (e.g. a text prompt).
+- The decoder takes this diffused representation and aims at predicting (and removing) the noise.
+The decoder consists of upsampling layers that progressively increase the spatial dimensions while also taking further information in form of time embeddings (related to the timestep and noise level) and context embeddings.

 ## Controlling